defold/defold/engine/docs/CODE_STRUCTURE.md

 * ddf - Our runtime data format.
 It's a slimmed down version of Protobuf.
 * platform - Handles some platform specific concepts, like a Window.
 * graphics - Graphics layer with e.g. vertex buffers and shader programs.
 Backends for OpenGL, Vulkan etc.
 * particle - A system for simulating particles.
-Use by comp_particle.cpp
+Used by comp_particle.cpp
 * lua - The regular Lua 5.1 implementation.
 * hid - Human Interface Device library that handles gamepads, mouse, keyboards and touch input.
 * input - A higher level input system that maps HID events into input actions
 * physics - A single frontend for our two physics engines Box 2D and Bullet 3D.
-Includes the source of Box2D
+Includes the source of Box2D (Bullet 3D is in `defold/external`, see notes below)
 * resource - Resource system.
 Handles creation of resources, reference counting, and also mounting of resource archives.
-* extension - Api for registering native extensions (aka script extensions)
+* extension - API for registering native extensions (aka script extensions)
 * [script](../script/README.md) - A high level scripting interface that uses Lua as the backend.
 * render - High level rendering concepts like materials, constants, cameras and render command buffer.
 * rig - Our model+skeleton animation system.